yostane/openidc_intro/README.md

 | Authorization Server (OIDC not implied) | OpenID Connect Provider |
 |             Resource server             |                         |

-OIDC does not add anything specific about the resource server, this may explain why there is no equivalent for this term in OIDC.
+OIDC does not have a vocabulary related to the resource server because it focuses on identification side.

 ## Implementing an OIDC RP and OP